In 1995 Robson & Jerome stole the nation's hearts and sang 'Up On The Roof' to critical acclaim.

 0161 413 0000

 What and where is the BrickHouse Social?!
 Well, those in the know will already know where it is and what it’s all about.
-The rest of you who don’t know what the hell is going on – BrickHouse Social is took over the old Black Dog Ballroom NWS site down near Oxford Road at the beginning of the year and they’ve been cutting themselves a rather nice little slice of the action with a rather banging brunch on the weekend and a menu of pizzas and posh kebabs during the week.
+The rest of you who don’t know what the hell is going on – BrickHouse Social took over the old Black Dog Ballroom NWS site down near Oxford Road last year and they’ve been cutting themselves a rather nice little slice of the action with a rather banging brunch on the weekend and a menu of pizzas and posh kebabs during the week.
 Of course, the fantastic rooftop terrace is still there – offering the perfect sun spot that’s also under cover in bit come the inevitable Manchester rain.
 With a bar right there it’s the perfect place to spend a sunny day with your mates.

 BrickHouse Social, 11-13 New Wakefield St, Manchester M1 5NP